RuneShell/Text_Encryptor/readme.md

 -   have any other feedback

 ## Brief
- encrypt unicode string in text file using the FNV hash function with a password.<br>
+Encrypt unicode string in text file using the FNV hash function with a password.<br>
-support encoding: utf-8
+Support encoding: utf-8

-simplified explanation: to be added someday
+Simplified explanation: to be added someday

 ## Features
 - Remains language type when encrypted (currently support only Digits, Basic symbols, English, Korean)